treasurenetprotocol/treasurenet/README.md

 Our documentation is hosted in a separate repository and can be found at [here](https://wiki.treasurenet.io).

+## API Guide

+TBA

+# License
+Treasurenet Protocol is licensed under GNU Lesser General Public License v3.0.
+See LICENSE file for the terms and conditions.

+Treasurenet Protocl includes third-party open-source code.
+In general, a source subtree with a LICENSE or COPYRIGHT file is from a third party, and our modifications thereto are licensed under the same third-party open source license.

+Also please see our Fiduciary License Agreement if you are contributing to the project.
+By your submission of your contribution to us, you and we mutually agree to the terms and conditions of the agreement.

 ## Contributing

 Looking for a good place to start contributing?
 Check out some good [first issues](https://github.com/treasurenetprotocol/treasurenet/issues/new/choose).